Back to Blog

 Why no ML in Go?
 What about C/Rust?

-We left the Go gateway without a real embedding model on purpose: we wanted a thin layer with the same API and minimal dependencies, so you can compare footprint (image size, RSS) when the gateway doesn't run the model.
+We left the Go gateway without a real embedding model on purpose: a thin layer with the same API and minimal dependencies illustrates footprint (image size, RSS) when the gateway doesn't run the model.
 In the Go ecosystem there's no mature, drop-in equivalent of sentence-transformers; inference is dominated by Python (PyTorch/Transformers) and C++ runtimes.

-You can still run the same model from C or Rust (and from Go via cgo) and get real embeddings with a smaller image than full PyTorch + Python:
+The same model can run from C or Rust (and from Go via cgo), giving real embeddings with a smaller image than full PyTorch + Python:

 • ONNX Runtime (C API): export the model to ONNX, then run it from C, Rust (ort), or Go (cgo).
 Image stays much smaller than a Python stack, though you still ship the ONNX runtime and model weights.